Teaching Notes

 Learning Goals

-After completing this chapter, users will be able to:
+After completing this chapter, students will be able to:

-- Download geospatial data for GIS analyses
+- Download geospatial data for GIS analyses;

-- Map, graph, and analyze geospatial information
+- Map, graph, and analyze geospatial information; and

 - Interpret the results of GIS analyses to understand the relationship between earthquake locations, plate boundaries, and seismic waves.